bionumpy/bionumpy/docs/source/reading_files.rst

     >>> data = open("filename").read()
     >>> print(data)

 In the above example, `data` will be an NpDataClass object with various fields, depending on the file type.
-For instance, if you read a fastq file, you will be able to access the sequences (`data.sequence`) and the bsae qualities (`data.quality`).
+For instance, if you read a fastq file, you will be able to access the sequences (`data.sequence`) and the base qualities (`data.quality`).

 Method 2: Reading a single chunk from a large file
 ===================================================
-If you have a large file, and don't want to read all of it, you can read a chunk.
+If you have a large file, and don't want to read all of it, you can read a single chunk.
 This can be useful if you only want to get to know your data or perform an analysis on a small subset of your data:

     >>> file = open("reads.fastq")
     >>> chunk = file.read_chunk(chunk_size=10000000)